opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 // note: the use of Maybe.from here allows us to take a non monadic value
 // and convert it into a monadic value to be merged by the fmap method.
+// this helps us to avoid re-writing simple methods into Maybe specific
+// methods unnecessarily.
     .fmap(x => Maybe.from(uppercase(x))); // nothing to uppercase.